+They are known for their large, showy flowers and come in a wide variety of colors and sizes.
 They are tropical orchids and will not survive frost; they thrive in a warm, wet environment.
 All Spathoglottis plants are terrestrial, which means they make an ideal orchid for ground beds in tropical landscape gardens.
-However, many Spathoglottis species can also be easily cultivated in pots.
+Many Spathoglottis species can also be easily cultivated in pots.
 Their flowers range from purple to white to yellow, with lots of variety.

-Consider growing Spathoglottis if you are cultivating a tropical landscape garden, or if you want a seasonally flowering plant in a cooler climate.
+Consider growing Spathoglottis if you are cultivating a tropical landscape garden or if you want a seasonally flowering plant in a cooler climate.
 With enough sun and moisture, most of these orchids can provide a colorful and attractive display without being too difficult for beginning gardeners.

 - Light: Full sun to light shade; many grow well in shadehouse conditions.
 They should receive direct sunlight for at least part of the day.

 - Water: They should be kept moist, especially during the growing season when they need more water.
 However, make sure not to overwater to avoid root rot.